UTexas

 RTF 331R.
 Topics in New Media.

 Students produce projects in either film, video, computer animation, collage, sculpture, assemblage, soundscape, or performance.
 Prior experience in one or more media is helpful but not necessary.
 Three lecture hours and one and one-half studio hours a week for one semester.
 May be repeated for credit when the topics vary.
-Prerequisite: For radio-television-film majors, twelve semester hours of lower-division coursework in radio-television-film; for others, upper-division standing and consent of instructor.
+Prerequisite: Fifty-four semester credit hours of college coursework.

 RTF 333.
 Introduction to Screenwriting.

 Restricted to radio-television-film majors.
 An introduction to screenwriting for features, short films, documentaries, and television.
 Lectures explore the basic theory of story, character, and structure.
 Students write original screenplays during workshop hours.
 Three lecture hours and two workshop hours each a week for one semester.
 Creative Writing 325S and Radio-Television-Film 333 may not both be counted.
-Prerequisite: Upper-division standing and twelve semester hours of lower-division coursework in radio-television-film.
+Prerequisite: Radio-Television Film 301D (or 317).

 RTF 335.
 Television Analysis and Criticism.